 |-wg||wg||The gap opening cost for creating the alignments used to trim the motif.||The opening cost for a gap is 11.|

 |-ws||ws||The gap extension cost for creating the alignments used to trim the motif.||The extension cost for a gap is 1.|

-Note that MEME uses only the 0-order portion (single letter frequencies) of the background model for purposes 3 and 4, but uses the full-order model for purposes 1 and 2, above.
+Note that MEME uses only the 0-order portion (single letter frequencies) of the background model for purpose 4 for all objective functions other than classic, and for purposes 3 and 4 when the objective function is classic.

 |-distance||distance||MEME stops iterating EM when the change in the motif frequency matrix is less than distance.
 Change is defined as the euclidean distance between two successive frequency matrices.||The distance used for measuring convergence is 0.001.|

 |-prior||dirichlet|dmix|mega|megap|addone||The type of prior to use.

 |-b||b||The strength of the prior on model parameters: b = 0 means use intrinsic strength of prior for prior = dmix.||

 |-plib||plib||The name of the file containing the Dirichlet mixtures prior library.||

 the sequence alphabet.